Strengthening the use of evidence, information and research for policy-making

 • Priorities for the Commission will include a determination of the state of implementation evidence being generated and used; the evidence that will be most helpful for improved implementation decision-making, implementation practice, and implementation outcomes; and how to optimally generate this evidence and enable its full and effective use in practice

 I am sure evidence from WASH can inform the Commission's work on health as the two are closely linked.
-I'd urge members to share their perspectives and disseminate this opportunity widely with other colleagues
+I urge you to share your perspectives and disseminate this opportunity widely with other colleagues

 Regards